At Cleveland Clinic Canada, we are experts at diagnosing your injury and recommending the appropriate care to get you

 Physician consultations and imaging are covered by OHIP.

 - Tim Rindlisbacher, BSc(PT), MD, Dip.
-Sport Med., CCFP(SEM) - Sports Medicine Physician
+Sport Med., CCFP(SEM) - Physician Lead, Sports Health

 - Cathy J. Campbell, BPE, MSc, MD, CCFP, FCFP, Dip.
 Sport Med., CCFP(SEM) - Sports Medicine Physician

 - John F. Philpott, MD, FRCPC, FAAP, Dip Sport Med. - Sports Medicine Physician